kyoro1/image_analysis_with_automl_in_azure/README.md

 # a.
 Overview
-This repository provides sample codes, which enable you to learn how to use auto-ml image classification (multi-label) under Azure ML(AML) environment.
+This repository provides sample codes, which enable you to learn how to use auto-ml image classification, or object detection under Azure ML(AML) environment.

 # b.
 Prerequisites
 - Azure subscription, and its AML workspace